 The next factor we considered was the user experience.
 From sensor installation to reading the forecast, we weighed in on how easy each station was to use.
 To start, the majority of weather stations simply required popping a few batteries into the compact sensor and clicking a few setup buttons on the display console, like the C85845-1, 308-141B-INT, and 02081M.
 The Haber was even easier to set up due to the minimal settings and lack of an additional sensor.

-The Iris display is similar to the Osprey in terms of helpful organization and accessible data.
+The Iris's display is similar to Ambient Weather's in terms of helpful organization and accessible data.
 We especially appreciated the navigation button panel on the Vantage Vue.
-While we quickly discovered building this sensor was more tasking than others, the user interface made it all worth it.
+While we quickly discovered that building this sensor was more tasking than others, the user interface made it all worthwhile.

 Nobody wants to stare at an eyesore in their home.
 This is why we assessed the appearance of the displays.
-From our experience, we found the Osprey to be an overall attractive console.
-The display isn't too bulky and features alluring colors that don't glare at you from a distance.
+In our opinion, the Ambient Weather Osprey is an attractive console, featuring alluring colors that aren't distracting and a display that isn't too bulky.
 Meanwhile, captivating graphics of the Iris pop without being too cartoonish or childish.
-We really liked the sleek design of the C85845-1 and the 308-141B-INT which could easily fit into a range of home decors.
+We really liked the sleek design of the two La Crosse models, which could integrate seamlessly into many types of home decors.
 While the Netatmo doesn't have an actual display, the module is attractive, featuring a sophisticated appearance that isn't too showy.

 The Vantage Vue is more of an acquired taste.
-The scientific model has a very professional appearance that some may not be so keen on given the outdated look.
+Given the outdated look, the scientific model has a very professional appearance that some may not be so keen on.
 However, those who are nostalgic for old technology will probably dig this feature.
-The 02081M also has a very distinct colorful display that may appeal to some more than others.
+The 02081M also has a very distinct, colorful display that may appeal to some more than others.

 Along with the measurement instruments, we considered how well each display was likely to operate properly.
-Virtually all the displays were comparable with the exception of the Vantage Vue and the 02081M which ranked at opposite ends of the spectrum.
-The Vantage Vue is without question a hefty and rugged display.
+Virtually all the displays were comparable, with the exception of the Vantage Vue and the AcuRite 02081M, which ranked at opposite ends of the spectrum.
+The Vantage Vue is, without question, a hefty and rugged display.
 This makes it a good option for fieldwork or weekend exploring.
 Meanwhile, we were concerned the 02081M screen could experience malfunctioning more easily than other models due to the ripples that form if the screen is accidentally touched.
-Given the design of the screen, we could see how some could mistake this as a touchscreen device when it most certainly is not.
+Given the screen's design, we could see how some might mistake this for a touchscreen device when it most certainly is not.

 In our last metric, we examined what features each product had to offer.
 What all the weather stations had in common was they could be used as a wireless device that collected temperature and humidity measurements.
 However, some options certainly outshined the competition in this category.
-For example, the Osprey is capable of taking UVI and light readings.
-We dig that it has IFTTT capabilities so we have the option of linking to smart home devices.
-The Osprey also sends data to Weather Underground, Weather Cloud, and Osprey to help monitor the weather.
+For example, the Ambient Weather is capable of taking UVI and light readings.
+We appreciate its IFTTT capabilities that give us the option of linking to smart home devices.
+This unit also sends data to Weather Underground, Weather Cloud, and Osprey to help monitor the weather.

 At 1000 feet, the Vantage Vue possesses an exceptionally long range while the graphs readily display weather trends.
 Meanwhile, the Iris can detect and report lightning up to 25 feet away.
-Watch the real-time weather ticker and the display will alert you with a message when lightning is in the area.
-Additionally, Iris, Vantage Vue, and Osprey all reported on the wind and rain which no other models we tested offered.
+Watch the real-time weather ticker, and the display will alert you with a message when lightning is in the area.
+Additionally, Iris, Vantage Vue, and Ambient Weather all reported on the wind and rain, which no other models we tested offered.
 At least not without an additional purchase like the Netatmo.
 The Netatmo was unique in that it was the only weather station that operated via an app.
 The app was filled with an array of data and was useful in monitoring weather trends.

-The device offering the least amount of features was the Haber.
-This product is only good for indoor use.
-However, for those who need to monitor specific rooms of the house, say for a sick relative or using a room for fermenting food, this product delivers at an exceptionally nominal price.
+The Haber offered the least amount of features and is only suited for indoor use.
+However, for those who need to monitor specific rooms of the house, like regulating temperature for a sick relative or using a room for fermenting or storing food, this product delivers at an exceptionally nominal price.